Customer Success · Operations

 I write for the audience, not the data.
 Whether it's a coaching note for a frontline specialist or a findings brief for a Product VP, I adapt the frame without losing the substance.
 I'm comfortable in async-first environments and hold written communication to a high standard.

-My instinct when something breaks is to understand the system before proposing a fix.
-I resist the impulse to jump to solutions.
-This makes my recommendations slower to arrive but significantly more durable and stakeholders tend to notice the difference.
+When something breaks, my instinct is to understand the system before proposing a fix.
+This makes recommendations slower to arrive but significantly more durable.
+Stakeholders notice when a fix doesn't create a new problem somewhere else.

 In cross-functional meetings, I show up with specific conversation examples, not abstract summaries.
-I've found this is the fastest way to build alignment with Product and QA teams; real evidence is harder to dismiss than a CSAT score in isolation.
+I've found that this is the fastest way to build alignment with Product and QA teams; real evidence is harder to dismiss than isolated metric scores.

-My coaching focus is on developing judgment, not just skill.
-I want the people I work with to be able to handle situations I haven't anticipated yet.
+My coaching focus is on developing judgment; the reasoning behind a decision, not just the right answer to a known scenario.
+I want the people I work with to handle situations I haven't anticipated.
 I've created career development pathways that have moved specialists into senior roles.
 That's the metric I'm most proud of.

 Let's Connect